Blog for ESL teachers

 Revise the speech based on peer feedback.
 Students make final revisions to their speeches based on peer feedback and their own reflections.
 Tell your students to use tools like Grammarly to edit for grammar, clarity, and style.

-Discover the secrets to doubling your income from teaching English with our exclusive 12-step checklist! 🚀 This checklist is designed for English teachers who want to attract more students 🎓 and keep their interest for a long time. ❤️
+💡 Unlock the secrets to doubling your teaching income with our exclusive checklist! 🎯 This checklist is designed for English teachers who want to 📈 attract more students and 🔥 keep them engaged for the long term.

 Improving public speaking skills involves a combination of techniques that focus on delivery, content, and engagement with the audience.
 Here are some key techniques to enhance public speaking skills: